Ittō Tenshin-ryū®

 Uniforms & Weapons

 Attendees should wear traditional Japanese training uniforms, including zori, ensuring they are clean and in good repair.
 For the weekend’s training, please bring bokken (daito and shoto) and an Itto Tenshin-ryu bokken.
 The bokken used within our traditions are specific to our ryū.
 However, for those who are not deshi of our traditions, a generic daito and shoto may be used.
-The Itto Tenshin-ryu bokken is specific to our ryū and is not commercially available; additional Itto Tenshin-ryu bokken will be available onsite.
+The Itto Tenshin-ryu bokken is specific to our ryū and is not commercially available.
+A limited number of Itto Tenshin-ryu bokken will be available onsite.

 If you have questions regarding uniforms or weapons, please contact the Sandia Budokan here.